nuxt/docs/en/api/configuration-build.md

 ---
-title: "API: The build Property"
+title: 'API: The build Property'
 description: Nuxt.js lets you customize the webpack configuration for building your web application as you want.
 ---